First Karzai cabinet: Rejection of five minister by Parliament

 In order to expedite the approval of the Cabinet, the Wolesi Jirga has decided to have each Minister deliver a 20-minute speech to the entire house, then answer one question from each of the 18 committees in the Wolesi Jirga.
 The Wolesi Jirga will vote to confirm each Minister individually by secret ballot.

 After voting on the candidates in April 2006, 20 out of the 25 ministers were approved by the Wolesi Jirga.
 The approvals on Thursday came after strong lobbying by members of the presidential staff and the ministers themselves and an appeal from the chairman of Parliament, Muhammad Yunus Qanooni, to place the national interest above ethnic and personal divisions.

-The five rejected minister were Muhammad Amin Farhang, Sayed Makhdum Raheen, Suraya Raheem Sabarnag, Gul Hussein Ahmadi and Muhammad Haidar Reza.
+The five rejected minister were Muhammad Amin Farhang, Sayed Makhdum Raheen, Soraya Rahim Sobhrang, Gul Hussein Ahmadi and Muhammad Haidar Reza.

 Especially the rejection of close Karzai ally Muhammad Amin Farhang was a blow for the president.
 Legislators said after the vote that his rejection was largely based on what they said was his poor performance as minister of reconstruction for three years and as minister of economy for the past year.

 The rejection of Raheen and Rabarnag were indications of the strong conservative Islamic element in the Parliament.
 According to analysts many legislators regard themselves as part of a united front to guard and interpret Afghanistan's Islamic identity.
 Raheen was widely criticized in his hearing for allowing films and videos that were considered offensive to strict Muslims to be broadcast on cable and national channels.
-Sabarnag was the only female candidate and did not find favor with conservative religious members of Parliament.
+Sobhrang was the only female candidate and did not find favor with conservative religious members of Parliament.
 Rumors circulated about her political background, and she did little campaigning or entertaining of legislators, as other ministers had done.

 The rejection of Ahmadi and Reza was due to poor performances in the hearings, the New York Times reported.

 The approval procedure of parliament was mainly seen by analyst as a success for President Karzai, having been able to get 20 of his 25 minister approved, including the 4 key ministers of Foreign Affairs, Defense, Interior and Finance.
 The 20 ministers were sworn in by Karzai on 3 May 2006.